edwardwolcher/tera-template/README.md

-# nunjucks-template
+# tera-template

-This is the Nunjucks-supporting extension for vscode with complete features.
+This is a port of [eseom's excellent Nunjucks Template extension](https://github.com/eseom/nunjucks-template) for the Tera template language and the Zola ssg.

 # feature

-- nunjucks template syntax
+- tera template syntax
-- nunjucks formatter with prettydiff2
+- tera formatter with prettydiff2
 - yaml syntax

 ## configurations